thomastaylor312/slides/AdvancedKubernetesInteractions/slides.md

 - We may not have time to go over all of the points here, but I will be breezing along fairly rapidly.
 There is a link to the slides at the end so you can look over them at your lesiure later
-- I plan to stop briefly for questions at the end of each topic so you don't have to hold on to them as we go through the rest of the topics

 ---